-4.4.2 Test environment with flowing reactive gas
+4.4.2 Test environment

-If a flowing reactive gas is used, the composition of the test gas shall be chosen in a way that it keeps the corrosive activity of the corrosive liquid stable.
+The composition of the test gas shall be chosen in a way that it keeps the corrosive activity of the corrosive deposit stable.

-The flow rate of the test gas shall be so high as to fill the test chamber at least three times in an hour.
+The flow rate of the test gas shall be sufficient as to fill the test chamber at least three times an hour.
 This is to ensure that the corrosion rate is not determined by the supply of the reactants.

-The gas flow shall be preheated to reach equilibrium in the gas phase.
-An appropriate catalyst shall be used, if necessary.
+If equilibrium in the gas phase is required, the gas flow shall be preheated, and/or an appropriate catalyst shall be used, if necessary.